-Figure 24: Age-and sex-adjusted rate of heart attack (AMI) per 1,000 residents age 40 and older by health region of residence, 2018/2019
+Figure 24: Age-and sex-adjusted rate of heart attack (AMI) per 1,000 residents age 40 and older by health region of residence, 2020/2021

-In 2018/2019, there were 2,017 heart attacks among Manitoba residents, representing a rate of 3.1 heart attacks per 1,000 population age 40 and older (Figure 24).
-When compared to Manitoba overall, a significantly higher rate of heart attacks occurred among Northern residents, almost two times the Manitoba rate.
+In 2020/2021, there were 2,083 heart attacks among Manitoba residents, representing a rate of 3.2 heart attacks per 1,000 population age 40 and older (Figure 24).
+A significantly higher rate of heart attacks occurred among Northern residents compared to Manitoba overall, and at more than two times the Manitoba rate.
 Figure 25 shows the rate of heart attacks in Manitoba over time by sex.
 The rate of heart attacks has consistently been higher for males compared to females.
-The rate for both sexes has decreased over recent years.
+The rate for both sexes has decreased in recent years.